Greater Boston Urology Blog

 For those patients, vaginal estrogen replacement is key to restoring vaginal health and preventing bladder infections.
 Patients may also take cranberry supplements and/or D-mannose (both OTC) to help prevent UTIs.

-DR. EZZEDINE: Yes, I think it is good to remember to send a urine sample for testing when having symptoms of a UTI before receiving antibiotics.
-It will help not only confirm the diagnosis, but also choose the proper antibiotic.
+GBU: It is good to remember to send a urine sample for testing when having symptoms of a UTI before receiving antibiotics.
+It will not only help confirm the diagnosis but also aid in choosing the proper antibiotic.
 Doing so will help patients get an effective treatment and prevent bacteria from developing antibiotic resistance.

-Patients should also become familiar with their risk factors and specific UTI triggers.
-By doing so, patients will be able to better understand UTIs and develop ways to prevent and manage them with the help of their doctors.
+Patients should also become familiar with their individual risk factors and specific triggers for UTIs.
+By doing so, patients will be able to better understand UTIs and develop effective ways to prevent and manage them with the help of their healthcare providers.

 Are you dealing with the symptoms of a UTI?
 We can help.

-Make an appointment with one of our urologists or urogynecologists.
-Your quality of life matters.
-Let us help.
+Make an appointment with one of our physicians